A framework for the local information dynamics of distributed computation in complex systems: Cellular automata

-More importantly, the approach seeks to characterize complex behavior in terms of emergent structure in CAs, surrounding \textit{gliders}, \textit{particles} and \textit{domains}.
+More importantly though, the approach seeks to characterize complex behavior in terms of emergent structure in CAs, regarding \textit{gliders}, \textit{particles} and \textit{domains}.
 Qualitatively, a domain may described as a set of background configurations in a CA, for which any given configuration will update to another such configuration in the set in the absence of any disturbance.
 Domains are formally defined within the framework of computational mechanics \cite{han92} as spatial process languages in the CA. Particles are qualitatively considered to be moving elements of coherent spatiotemporal structure.
 Gliders are particles which repeat periodically in time while moving spatially (repetitive non-moving structures are known as \textit{blinkers}).
 Formally, particles are defined within the framework of computational mechanics as a boundary between two domains \cite{han92}; as such, they can also be termed as domain walls, though this is typically used with reference to aperiodic particles.

-These emergent structures are more clearly visible when the CA is filtered in some way, using for example $\epsilon$-machines \cite{han92}, input entropy \cite{wue99}, local information \cite{hel04}, or local statistical complexity \cite{sha06}.
-All of these filtering techniques produce a \textit{single} filtered view of the structures in the CA: our measures of local information dynamics will present several filtered views of the distributed computation in a CA. The ECA examples analyzed in this paper are introduced in Section \ref{caExamples}.
+These emergent structures are more clearly visible when the CA is filtered in some way.
+Early filtering methods were hand-crafted for specific CAs (relying on the user knowing the pattern of background domains) \cite{grass83b,grass89}, while later methods can be automatically applied to any given CA. These include: $\epsilon$-machines \cite{han92}, input entropy \cite{wue99}, local information \cite{hel04}, and local statistical complexity \cite{sha06}.
+All of these filtering techniques produce a \textit{single} filtered view of the structures in the CA: our measures of local information dynamics will present several filtered views of the distributed computation in a CA, separating each operation on information.
+The ECA examples analyzed in this chapter are introduced in Section \ref{caExamples}.